Saker falcon

+The saker falcon (Falco cherrug) is a large falcon species.
+It breeds from Central Europe eastwards across the Palearctic to Manchuria.
+It is a partial migrant, which means that some part of the population is migratory, some part is not.
+In Europe, for example, a part of the juveniles are migrating, while adults are mostly resident.
+The European and West Asian migratory sakers spend the winter in the Sahel region.
+On migration, they cross the Middle East, the Arabian Peninsula, and Pakistan, where they are exposed to illegal trapping.
+The migratory birds to the east from Altai Mountains spend the winter in the Qinghai-Tibet Plateau.

-(93 mph).
-It is also the 3rd fastest animal in the world overall after the peregrine falcon and the golden eagle, with all three species capable of executing high speed dives known as “swooping”, in excess of 320 km/h (200 mph).
+The saker falcon is the second fastest bird in level flight after the white-throated needletail swift (unconfirmed), capable of reaching 150 km/h.
+It is also the third fastest animal in the world overall after the peregrine falcon and the golden eagle, with all three species capable of executing high speed dives known as "stooping", approaching 300 km/h.
 The saker falcon is the national bird of Hungary, the United Arab Emirates, and Mongolia.
+It is called by Arabs Hur, i.e., "Free-bird", and it has been used in falconry in the Arabian Peninsula since ancient times.
+Saker falcons are the national bird of the United Arab Emirates, Saudi Arabia, Kuwait, Qatar, Oman and Yemen and have been integral to Arab heritage and culture for over 9,000 years.
+They are the national emblem of many Arab countries.

 Taxonomy and systematics

 This species belongs to the close-knit hierofalcon complex.
 In this group, there is ample evidence for rampant hybridization and incomplete lineage sorting which confounds analyses of DNA sequence data to a massive extent; molecular studies with small sample sizes can simply not be expected to yield reliable conclusions in the entire hierofalcon group.
 The radiation of the entire living diversity of hierofalcons seems to have taken place in the Eemian interglacial at the start of the Late Pleistocene, a mere 130,000–115,000 years ago; the saker falcon represents a lineage that expanded out of northeastern Africa into the interior of southeastern Europe and Asia, by way of the eastern Mediterranean region.

+The Saker Falcon has four officially recognized subspecies in the international ornithology according to IOC World Bird List: